 One of the first indications might be slowness to develop language and extreme difficulty with word pronunciation and clarity once the child does start talking.
 Following a pediatrician’s recommended visit schedule can help to catch a congenital sensorineural hearing loss as early as possible and allow the child to enroll in early intervention services.

 An audiologist will perform several types of hearing tests to determine if a patient has a sensorineural hearing loss and the severity of it.
 For children too young to cooperate with testing, medical staff will provide a sedative.
 This helps the child fall asleep, before various sounds are played into the child’s ear via a small tube.
 The response from the tiny hairs of the inner ear then determine whether the child has normal hearing or not.

-Most individuals with sensorineural hearing loss are classified as “mild-to-moderate” and will benefit from wearing hearing enhancement devices.
-However, the majority of individuals in the mild-to-moderate stages of hearing loss decline to purchase hearing aids.
+Most individuals with sensorineural hearing loss are classified as having “mild-to-moderate” hearing loss and will benefit from wearing hearing enhancement devices.
+However, the majority of individuals in the mild-to-moderate stages decline to purchase hearing aids.
 Traditionally, these individuals decline to treat their hearing for one or more of the following reasons: